-Included within the installment loan portfolio are \$68,221,000 in student loans as of December 31, 2018, as compared to \$59,853,000 at December 31, 2017, an increase of \$8,368,000.
+Included within the installment loan portfolio are \$65,800,000 in student loans as of December 31, 2019, as compared to \$68,221,000 at December 31, 2018, a decrease of \$2,421,000.
 The student loan portfolio consists of unsecured loans to medical and pharmacy students currently enrolled in medical and pharmacy schools in the US and the Caribbean.
-The medical student loans are made to US citizens attending medical schools in the US and Antigua, while the pharmacy student loans are made to pharmacy students attending pharmacy school in the US.
-Upon graduation the loan is automatically placed on deferment for 6 months.
-This may be extended up to 48 months for graduates enrolling in Internship, Medical Residency or Fellowship.
+The medical student loans are made to US citizens attending medical schools in the US and Antiqua, while the pharmacy student loans are made to pharmacy students attending pharmacy school in the US.
+Upon graduation the loan is automatically placed on deferment for six months.
+This may be extended up to 48 months for graduates enrolling in internship, medical residency or fellowship.
 As approved the student may receive additional deferment for hardship or administrative reasons in the form of forbearance for a maximum of 24 months throughout the life of the loan.
-The outstanding balance of student loans that have not entered repayment status totaled \$52,695,000 at December 31, 2018.
-Accrued interest on loans that have not entered repayment status totaled \$5,612,000 at December 31, 2018.
-At December 31, 2018, there were 595 loans within repayment, deferment, and forbearance which represented \$15,526,000, \$1,945,000, and \$7,336,000 in outstanding balances respectively.
+The outstanding balance of student loans that have not entered repayment status totaled \$25,796,000 at December 31, 2019.
+Accrued interest on loans that have not entered repayment status totaled \$5,475,000 at December 31, 2019.
+At December 31, 2019, there were 855 loans within repayment, deferment, and forbearance which represented \$24,986,000, \$4,392,000, and \$10,626,000 in outstanding balances respectively.
 Repayment of the unsecured student loans is premised on the medical and pharmacy students graduating and becoming high wage earners.
 Underwriting is premised on qualifying credit scores.
 The weighted average credit score for the portfolio is in the mid-700s.
-In addition, there are nonstudent co-borrowers for roughly one-third of the portfolio that provide additional repayment capacity.
+In addition, there are non-student co-borrowers for roughly one-third of the portfolio that provide additional repayment capacity.
 Graduation and employment placement rates are high for both medical and pharmacy students.
-The average student loan balance per borrower as of December 31, 2018 was approximately \$90,000.
-Loan interest rates range from 4.875% to 9.875%.
-At December 31, 2018, \$15,526,000 in loans were in repayment compared to \$6,473,000 as of December 31, 2017.
-Accrued interest on student loans was \$5,984,000 and \$4,261,000 as of December 31, 2018 and 2017, respectively.
-As of December 31, 2017 the student loan portfolio was insured through a surety bond issued by ReliaMax Surety Company which provided us a reasonable expectation of collection.
-As such the allowance calculated for the portfolio was included within the calculation of our general reserves.
+The average student loan balance per borrower as of December 31, 2019 was approximately \$95,000.
+Loan interest rates range from 4.75% to 9.75%.
+At

+December 31, 2019, \$24,986,000 in loans were in repayment compared to \$15,526,000 as of December 31, 2018.
+Accrued interest on student loans was \$5,678,000 and \$5,984,000 as of December 31, 2019 and 2018, respectively.
+The student loan portfolio was previously insured through a surety bond issued by ReliaMax Surety Company and provided a reasonable expectation of collection.
 In June 2018, ReliaMax Surety Company was declared insolvent by the South Dakota Division of Insurance and is now in liquidation.
-As a result of the insolvency, we assessed the risks within the student loan portfolio and determined that along with the calculation of the general reserve of \$880,000 an additional allowance of \$640,000 was appropriate for a total reserve against the student loan portfolio of \$1,520,000 as of December 31, 2018.
-At December 31, 2017 the reserve against the student loan portfolio was \$772,000.
-Additionally, as of December 31, 2018, \$26,000 in accrued interest receivable was reversed, due to charge-offs of \$388,000.
-There were no TDR's within the portfolio as of December 31, 2018 or 2017.
+As a result of the insolvency, risks within the student loan portfolio were assessed and the reserve balance for student loans was increased.
+At December 31, 2019, the reserve against the student loan portfolio totaled \$2,091,000.
+Additionally, as of December 31, 2019, \$43,000 in accrued interest receivable was reversed, due to charge-offs of \$740,000.
+At December 31, 2018, the reserve totaled \$1,520,000 and \$26,000 in accrued interest was reversed due to charge-offs of \$388,000.
+There were no TDRs within the portfolio as of December 31, 2019 or 2018.

-We utilize Reunion Student Loan Finance Corporation ("RSLFC") as our third-party servicer for the student loan portfolio.
+Reunion Student Loan Finance Corporation (RSLFC) is the third-party servicer for the student loan portfolio.
 RSLFC provides servicing for the student loan portfolio, including application administration, processing, approval, documenting, funding, and collection.
 They also provide file custodial responsibilities.
-Except in cases where applicants/loans do not meet program requirements, or extreme delinquency, we are reliant on RSLFC for complete program management.
-We pay RSLFC a monthly servicing fee based on the principal balance outstanding.
+Except in cases where applicants/loans do not meet program requirements, or extreme delinquency, RSLFC provides complete program management.
+RSLFC is paid a monthly servicing fee based on the principal balance outstanding.
 Interest income on the student loan portfolio offsets this expense, and is presented net of expense within loan interest income.